weslife911/my_portfolio/README.md

 # Portfolio of Mfonfu Wesley Bikoma

 Welcome to my portfolio!
-I am a passionate software developer specializing in full-stack web development with expertise in Django and the MERN stack.
-This repository showcases some of my key projects that demonstrate my skills in building scalable, real-time, and user-friendly web applications.
+I am a passionate software developer specializing in full-stack mobile and web development with expertise in Django, Laravel and the MERN stack for web development and Flutter and React Native for android development.
+This repository showcases some of my key projects that demonstrate my skills in building scalable, real-time, and user-friendly web and mobile applications.

 ---